wendyverdonk93/docs/content/faq/general/descriptor-bank-statement.md

 1. Navigate to _Settings_ --> _Website settings_
 2. Fill in your company name in the field _Name_

-The descriptor is applicable for iDEAL, VISA, Mastercard, Banccontact
+The descriptor is applicable for iDEAL, VISA, Mastercard, Bancontact

 _Please note that the new name may only be maximum 35 characters._